 Since the outbreak of the war, Jabari has been targeted both inside and outside of Syria, receiving threats and harassment from pro-government supporters and security forces intent on silencing his investigations into the conflict.
 In June 2013, he left and sought refuge in Istanbul.

-Mamon Jabari is a guest writer in Levanger city of refuge from 2014-2016.
+Mamon Jabari wass ICORN writer in residence in Levanger City of Refuge from 2014-2016.
 Since his arrival in Levanger, Jabari has written a collection of short stories, which have been translated into Norwegian.
 He has also published a number of articles, focused on democracy and freedom of expression, that have appeared in both Norwegian and Arabic newspapers.
 Recently, Jabari completed a novel in Arabic that will later be translated into English and Norwegian.
 He has also been collaborating with a cultural school in Levanger in support of conservation culture.